dofinn/machine-maintenance-operator/README.md

 * Queries AWS API for each instance ID in the cluster for scheduled events every 60 minutes.
 * Creates a `machinemaintenance` CR that the machinemaintenance controller reconciles
 * Current reconciliation is deleting the target machines `machine` CR in the `openshift-machine-api` namespace
-* machine-config-api gracefully terminates node
+* machine-api gracefully terminates node

 ## What could do
 * Query Xchangewindows CRs that are being developed in the managed-upgrade-operator.